 Cold emailing is one of the most traditional, popular, and effective outbound sales strategies.
 It is the process of emailing prospects that your outbound sales organization’s reps have never contacted before.
-Cold emails are customarily short, personalized and more relevant to the prospects.
+Cold emails are customarily short in letters, personalized and more relevant to the prospects.
 However, it’s crucial to add one clear call to action in each personalized email.

 3. Sales Call, Lead Qualification, Demo

 You can convert a cold prospect into a buyer when they accept your sales call after knowing all details about the product or service.
 This common stage consists of several sales processes where the sales rep conducts a product demo and qualifies the lead.
 The first sales call is mostly the first live conversation with the prospect, making it crucial to be prepared and consisting of the perfect demo for the lead personnel.
 With the progression in the sales process, knowing more about the prospect and their company can help sales representatives to ensure a more tailored user experience and boost the chances of closing a deal.